LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_GetPaymentCall.png)

 We can follow the same procedure to test a rejected payment.
-As we explained earlier, our banking simulator rejects payments for any amount greater than 100, simulating the client do not have enough limit for this purchase.
-We will than posta payment with an amount of 1000.
+As we explained earlier, our banking simulator rejects payments for any amount greater than 100, simulating the client do not have enough limit.
+We will than post a payment with an amount of 1000.

 ![image](/Blob/Testing_PostCallUnsuccessful.png)

-And again we call the GET payments to check the 'Processing' status.
+And again we call the GET payments to check the `Processing` status.

 ![image](/Blob/Testing_ProcessingFail.png)

-We wait for the post mathod finish processing.
+We wait for the post method to finish processing.

 ![image](/Blob/Testing_PostCallUnsuccessResponse.png)